mainlp/xsid/README.md

     publisher = "Association for Computational Linguistics" }
 ```
-If you use version 0.4, please also cite:
+If you use version 0.4 (which includes Neapolitan and Swiss German), please also cite:

 ```
 @inproceedings{2023-findings-vardial,